RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 In all of these situations the transitivity of qualifiers makes it difficult to write clean, encapsulated code.
 In order to mitigate these issues, a mean of breaking the transitivity of qualifiers is needed.
-This is were `__mutable` steps in: it can be used in the declaration of a member field to excerpt it from the qualifier propagation of a certain instance.
+This is were `__metadata` steps in: it can be used in the declaration of a member field to excerpt it from the qualifier propagation of a certain instance.
 For example:

 ```d